dongahn/resource-query/README.md

 help with our design decisions and development process in general.
 Second, this utility is designed to serve as a debugging and testing interface for our scheduling infrastructure.
-Finally, `resource-query` aims to facilitate Exascale system-software co-design activities, and it does this by enabling advanced scheduler developers and policy writers (e.g., IO bandwidth-aware or power-aware policies) to test their HPC resource representation and selection ideas in a much more simplified, easy-to-use environment.
+Finally, `resource-query` aims to facilitate exascale system-software co-design activities, and it does this by enabling advanced scheduler developers and policy writers (e.g., IO bandwidth-aware or power-aware policies) to test their HPC resource representation and selection ideas in a much more simplified, easy-to-use environment.